Table of Contents

 Traditional video systems are inherently reactive.
 They capture evidence of a theft, but often too late to intervene.
-To move from reactive documentation to earlier detection and risk mitigation, many retailers are turning to license plate recognition (LPR) data.
+To shift from reactive documentation to early detection and risk mitigation, many retailers are turning to license plate recognition (LPR) data.
 By treating video as a rich dataset rather than just a visual feed, retailers can identify repeat offenders, disrupt ORC patterns, and standardize security responses across multiple locations.

 Key terms to know

-Hotlist: A database containing license plates of interest, such as stolen vehicles, known repeat offenders, or vehicles associated with active investigations.
+- Hotlist: a database containing license plates of interest, such as stolen vehicles, known repeat offenders, or vehicles associated with active investigations.

 Mapping LPR solutions to loss prevention roadblocks

-Core frustration | How license plate data addresses it |
+How license plate data addresses it |

 |---|---|

-Reactive security systems | Shifts operations to early-warning alerts by flagging known offender vehicles as they enter the parking lot. |
+Shifts operations to early-warning alerts by flagging known offender vehicles as they enter the parking lot. |

-Time-consuming investigations | Helps shorten investigation time by allowing teams to search by plate, color, or vehicle type. |
+Shortens investigation time by allowing teams to search by plate, color, or vehicle type in seconds. |

-Integration nightmares | Modern LPR connects with Video AI platforms to unify data across locations, avoiding siloed systems. |
+Modern LPR connects with Video AI platforms to unify data across locations, avoiding siloed systems. |

-Coverage gaps | Extends visibility to the perimeter and parking lot, capturing data before suspects enter the store. |
+Extends visibility to the perimeter and parking lot, capturing data before suspects enter the store. |

-Inability to prove ROI | Provides measurable metrics on recovered merchandise and reduced incident response times. |
+Provides measurable metrics on recovered merchandise and reduced incident response times. |

 Understanding license plate recognition in retail

 License plate recognition technology has evolved from simple optical reading to advanced machine learning capable of operating in complex retail environments.
+The global AI video analytics market is expected to reach $64.48 billion by 2035, driven by demand for smarter, automated detection (Source: SNS Insider).

 How modern LPR systems function